 So, for them, I have designed this list.
 It provides a few American Made banjos under $3000.
 These are in no particular order; I provide the information about specs I was able to find.
 In general, I felt as manufacturers needed to make more detailed information available and easily accessible via their website.

-- Bishline Cimmaron=$2295.00, American Made, Walnut with Burl Walnut Resonator, Ebony Fingerboard, 3-ply maple rim, hardshell case.
+- Bishline Cimmaron=$2800.00, American Made, Walnut with Burl Walnut Resonator, Ebony Fingerboard, 3-ply maple rim, hardshell case.
 I’ve had multiple students purchase this banjo and I must say I’m always impressed with the quality, setup, and sound of these instruments.
+They are certainly one of the best USA made banjos you can get.
 I really like the satin finishes.
 They recently released the Harvest model that runs around $2795; it looks beautiful as well. http://www.bishlinebanjos.com/wp/models/cimarron/

 - RK-M5, RK-M7=cost $2999, For years I’ve recommended students purchase the RK-35, which I still do recommend if your budget is under $1000.
 However for this list I wanted to use the upper end, American Made line for appropriate comparisons.
 Curly maple neck and resonator, 3 ply maple rim, Bell Brass Tonering, Rosewood Fretboard, 5-star planetary tuners, 27 3/8 scale length, stainless steel frets, hardshell case included.
 The M-7 is the Honduran mahogany version. http://www.recordingking.com/banjos/m5

-- Deering Golden Eagle II-cost $2819, American Made, 2010 Brass Tone ring, 3-ply maple rim, Planetary Banjo Tuners, Maple Neck stained dark mahogany, gloss finish, two-piece flange, comes with hardshell case, 26 1/4 scale length, weighs 10 pounds. https://www.deeringbanjos.com/collections/eagle-banjos/products/eagle-ii-5-string-banjo
+- Deering Golden Eagle II-cost $2899, American Made, 2010 Brass Tone ring, 3-ply maple rim, Planetary Banjo Tuners, Maple Neck stained dark mahogany, gloss finish, two-piece flange, comes with hardshell case, 26 1/4 scale length, weighs 10 pounds. https://www.deeringbanjos.com/collections/eagle-banjos/products/eagle-ii-5-string-banjo Deering of course is one of the most popular American made Banjo companies around!

 I must say there isn’t much to choose from with American-made banjos below the $3000 mark.
 A number of well-known makers offer no banjos at this price point.
 I think they are missing out on a lot of buyers; however, I do understand it may be tough to turn much of a profit with their overhead and setup.